nuttycom/aftok/README.md

 to nothing.

 A group may, of course, choose to fork away from a single contributor; this is analogous to firing someone from a traditional corporation.
-An individual who has been forked away from in this fashion is said to have been exiled; they do, however, always have the option to form a full fork on their own and become a competing company.
+Such a person however, always has the option to form a full fork on their own and become a competing company.

 Aftok Philosophy